 Or do as we do – use it when making frappes.
 You’ll feel all bright-eyed and bushy-tailed in no time…..

-So what to buy coffee wise?
+So what to buy coffee-wise?
 Pick an organic one, that smells good to you.
 A medium to medium-dark roast is a start.
 See what you like.
-Personally I don’t like dark roasts, some may like the lighter, pale roasts.
+Personally, I don’t like dark roasts, some may like the lighter, pale roasts.
 Frankly, it is OK if you buy it pre-ground.
 Drip coffee grind works fine.
 Or if you like, get whole beans and grind at home.
 Just go for a course to medium-course grind, don’t go super-fine.
 But no matter what, buy Arabica beans and not Robusta beans – it is the type of bean.
 Robusta is lower quality, has less aromatic oils and flavor.
 If you are buying a good coffee it will state on the ingredient list “100% Arabica Beans”.
 You don’t want any other ingredients.
 Seriously!
 No flavored coffee beans either.
 All those fancy names are just describing the roasting process if you get confused.
 So if you see “100% Arabica Beans” and is titled “Yoga Retreat Blend” that is OK….hah!
-Instead, read the description for what kind of roast it is.
+Instead, read the description of what kind of roast it is.
 And squeeze the bag to smell the beans.
 If it smells good, well….you might like it!

 Once opened, store your beans or coffee in a mason jar.
 Personally, I store mine in the fridge.
 It is up to you.